 By this time Peter had met Sir George Trevelyan who invited him to speak at Wrekin Trust events, encouraged him to make his landscape research and discoveries known publicly, and introduced him to the poetry and wisdom of Shakespeare.
 In this way Peter started to become a lecturer and teacher.
 He had also met Hope Brameld, secretary of the Francis Bacon Society, and the research work started with her in 1973 led eventually, with the help of the Marquess of Northampton and others, to the founding of the Francis Bacon Research Trust as an educational charity in 1980.
 Peter also met Stanley Messenger in the 1970s and, together with him and a group of friends, started a movement that gave rise to the Gatekeeper Trust, registered as an educational charity in 1982.

 From 1980 onwards Peter’s public educational work started in earnest, first of all by means of the FBRT and Gatekeeper Trust, and then also with Zoence Academy, co-founded with his wife Sarah in 1994.

-The educational work, wisdom tours and geocosmological pilgrimages in which Peter is involved are or have been in the UK, Republic of Ireland, France, Spain, Norway, Denmark, Germany, Switzerland, Italy, Belgium, Austria, Slovenia, Bulgaria, Greece, Turkey, Israel, Egypt, India, South Africa, Peru, Bolivia, Brazil and the USA.
+The educational work, wisdom tours and geocosmological pilgrimages in which Peter is involved are or have been in the UK, Republic of Ireland, France, Spain, Portugal, Norway, Denmark, Germany, Switzerland, Italy, Belgium, Austria, Slovenia, Bulgaria, Greece, Turkey, Israel, Egypt, India, South Africa, Peru, Bolivia, Brazil and the USA.